XcalableMP/manual/en/tutorial-local.rst

 Synchronization
 ---------
-Here, we introduce sync all which is most frequently used among Coarray synchronization functions.
+Here, we introduce "sync all" which is most frequently used among Coarray synchronization functions.

 * XMP/C Program